thevillagehacker/thevillagehacker.github.io/_posts/2023-03-25-Hacking_MNCs-CMS_Systems.md

   "email": "nj@tvhsecurity.com"
 }
 ```

-After decoding the JWT, it showed that the user doesn't have any assigned roles to access the application pages.
+The decoded JWT revealed that the user did not possess any assigned roles to access the application pages.

-### Fuzzing JWT
+### Fuzzing the JWT
-In order to find the right `cognito groups` we have to fuzz the JWT payload but by adding random role permissions keywords, encoding it and sending it in the request turned to be a failure.
+In an attempt to identify the correct "Cognito groups," the JWT payload was fuzzed by adding random role permission keywords.
+However, encoding and sending the modified JWT in the request did not yield any successful results.

-But with the token i was able to download page source through curl by passing the **authorization header**.
-After downloading the page source i have used one of my own oneliners to extract the URL locations embeded in the application and I was able to successfull get a few static pages and REST API paths.
-We can also the [URLScrapy](https://github.com/thevillagehacker/urlscrapy) a tool to extract the embeded location in the web page.
+Nevertheless, utilizing the obtained token, the page source was downloaded using curl and the "authorization header."
+A personal one-liner script was then utilized to extract embedded URL locations from the application.
+Alternatively, the tool [URLScrapy](https://github.com/thevillagehacker/urlscrapy) could also be employed to achieve this.

-## HTTP response code
+## HTTP Response Codes
-I have placed all of the extracted URLs in a text file and used **[HTTPX](https://github.com/projectdiscovery/httpx)** to check the status code and content length, luckily one of the page returned with different content length.
-After visiting the page it showed some static contents about the user role in the application.
+All extracted URLs were compiled into a text file, and the tool **[HTTPX](https://github.com/projectdiscovery/httpx)** was utilized to check the status codes and content lengths.
+Fortunately, one of the pages returned a different content length.
+Upon visiting the page, static content related to user roles within the application was revealed.

-So with the help of that recon i knew there are 2 user roles in the application which are `editor` and `publisher`.
-The editor user can edit the contents and pubshier can approve those new contents.
+This reconnaissance effort revealed the presence of two user roles: "editor" and "publisher."
+Editors possess the ability to edit contents, while publishers can approve new content submissions made by editors.

 ## Checkpoint
-Let's check what do we have as of now to access the application contents.
+At this stage, the following elements are available for accessing the application contents:

-- Newly signup account without any roles
+- A newly signed-up account without any assigned roles
-- user roles in the application
+- Knowledge of user roles within the application
-- Working JWT token (Authorization)
+- A functioning JWT token (Authorization)

-Alright! now we have to find a way to assign the user roles to the token and access the application contents.
-After playing with dev-tools for a while i have noticed there is a variable in the local storage `user_role` which is empty by the way for our user account.
-So i have set an value as `editor` and refreshed the page.

-Voila! the application is checking the local storage variables as well to serve the content of the application, I was able to add and edit application contents.
+With these resources in hand, the next step is to find a way to assign user roles to the token and gain access to the application contents.
+Through experimentation with the browser's developer tools, it was discovered that a local storage variable, "user_role," was present but had no value assigned for our user account.
+By setting its value to "editor" and refreshing the page, the application started utilizing the local storage variables to determine content access.
+As a result, the ability to add and edit application contents was obtained.

 ## Misconfiguration - 2
-Now we are able to access the application which concludes that the application is using aws cognito groups as authentication only and it was not used for authorization because we were able to become an editor user in the application by adding value as `editor` to the local storage variable `user_role`.
+Having gained access to the application, it was determined that the application exclusively employs AWS Cognito groups for authentication, without utilizing them for authorization.
+This was evident from the fact that by merely adding the value "editor" to the local storage variable "user_role," one could assume the role of an editor within the application.

-So we only need an legitimate authentication token to access the REST APIs, since the authorization is not implemented.
+Therefore, the only requirement to access the REST APIs was a legitimate authentication token, as authorization was not properly implemented.

 ### Privilege Escalation
-I have escalated the privilege of `publisher` user by changing the local storage variable `user_role` to `publisher`.
-After refreshing the page i was able to access the publisher contents pages in which we can approve and reject contents which have been added by the editor users in the application.
+Privilege escalation was achieved by modifying the "user_role" local storage variable to "publisher."
+Upon refreshing the page, access to publisher content pages was obtained, enabling the approval or rejection of contents created by editor users in the application.

-Please note that due to the non-disclosure agreement these are the only information i was allowed to share.
+It should be noted that due to non-disclosure agreements, only limited information could be shared in this blog post.

-Thanks for reading!
+Thank you for reading!

-Follow me on Twitter : [thevillagehacker](https://twitter.com/thevillagehackr)
+For more insights and updates, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).